 Webinar series: What Providers Need to Know

 The Board is pleased to continue our webinar series for health care providers who treat New York State's injured workers.
 The sessions cover legislative and regulatory updates, recent and planned improvements, and more.
-The Board will post a recording for those unable to attend a live session.
+For those who were unable to attend the February session, you can view the recording on our Recorded Webinars section of the website.

-Read more in notification dated on January 27, 2026 or visit the Upcoming Webinars page on our website to register.
+The next provider webinar is scheduled for May 12, 2026.
+Read more in notification dated January 27, 2026 or visit the Upcoming Webinars page on our website to register.

 We want to hear from you!